FarronF/limerick-council-meetings/meetings/2019/07/08-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 29th April 2019.md

 decision making shown by the Members that has supported key strategic enablers and

-resulted in the creation of strategic delivery vehicles.--- 3
+resulted in the creation of strategic delivery vehicles.
+---
+3

 The Chief Executive informed Members that Limerick has become the fastest growing